binerogroup/documentation/getting-started/users.rst

    Looking for how to use the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client` with MFA enabled on your API user? :ref:`Click here to read more <mfa-terminal-label>`.

-We support Multifactor authentication (MFA) on API users and allow you to self-service enable it on your API user through :doc:`/getting-started/managing-your-cloud/openstack-horizon`.
+We support multifactor authentication (MFA) on API users and allow you to self-service enable it on your API user through :doc:`/getting-started/managing-your-cloud/openstack-horizon`.

 Enabling MFA authentication protects your API user by requiring you to present two factors, your